 Short or Long Look-Back Period?
 The Shorter, The Better

-It should be obvious that Travel Medical Insurance with Pre Existing Medical Condition cover is far more friendly to a customer if it has a short Look Back period.
-The best Travel Medical Policies that we see only need us to Look Back 60-days.
-The least flexible have a 180-day Look Back.
-We find that this is am almost impossible period of time for most people to accurately remember every visit to a doctor or clinic, or change in medical prescription.
-The shorter the Look Back you can find when searching for Travel Medical Insurance, the better.
+It should be obvious that Travel Medical Insurance with Pre-Existing Medical Condition cover is far more friendly to a customer if it has a short Look-Back period.
+The best Travel Medical policies that we see only need us to Look Back 60 days.
+The least flexible have a 180-day Look-Back period.
+We find that this is an almost impossible period of time for most people to accurately remember every visit to a doctor or clinic, or change in medical prescription.
+The shorter the Look-Back period you can find when searching for Travel Medical Insurance, the better.

-If you have a Pre-Existing Medical Condition then we see this type of policy language to deal with.
+If you have a Pre-Existing Medical Condition, you will have this type of policy language to deal with.

 Benefits are not payable for any loss due to, arising or resulting from: